mhpi/generic_deltamodel/README.md

 - **HydroData ([`hydro_data_dev`](https://github.com/mhpi/hydro_data_dev))**: Data extraction, processing, and management tools optimized for hydrology applications. [*In development*]

 Explore the project's [roadmap](https://github.com/orgs/mhpi/projects/4) for planned features and future improvements.
+It is in our roadmap to interface with differentiable numerical packages like torchode and torchdiffeq.

 <br>

 ### The overall idea
 We define a "differentiable model" (dModel) class which describes how neural networks and the process-based model are coupled. dModel holds NNs and process-based models as attributes and can be trained and forwarded just as any other PyTorch model (nn.Module).
 We define classes to handle datasets (dataset class), various train/test experiments (trainer), multimodel handling and multi-GPU training (model handler), data assimilation and streaming in a uniform and modular way.
-All training and simulations can be specified by a config file to be adapted to custom applications. it is in our roadmap to incorporate an interface to 3rd party differentiable numerical solvers like torchode and torchdiffeq.
+All training and simulations can be specified by a config file to be adapted to custom applications.
 According to the schema, we define these core classes, from bottom up:

 - **NN**: Neural networks that can provide either parameters, missing process representations, corrections or other forms of enhancements to process-based models.